Intimate strangers in a splintering world

 Although like any parents we hope that the future is bright for our son, there are a number of clouds on the horizon that trouble me.
 My wife and I take the benefits of multiculturalism as a given, as do most people in our circles.
 Not only is the microcosm of our family confirmation of this, but our own experiences back up this conviction.

-For my part, I find that dividing my childhood, youth and adulthood between the and Europe has been a generally enriching experience, despite certain challenges – I feel both out of place and at home everywhere.
+For my part, I find that dividing my childhood, and adulthood between the Middle East and Europe has been a generally enriching experience, despite certain challenges – I feel both out of place and at home everywhere.
 My well-heeled Belgian wife developed a keen wanderlust early on which influenced her choice of studies, her extensive travels and her choice of careers.

 Iskander is the next step along this evolutionary line.
 While both my wife and I grew up in monocultural families, Iskander has been born into diversity, with all its inherent richness and complexities.